To make calls in ThruTalk, you will need:

 - A web browser - Chrome, Firefox, Opera, Edge, or Safari

 Your internet connection is the first of the three tools you need.
 Can you load a streaming video, and does it play without buffering?
 If so, great!
 You should have no trouble connecting!
 Make sure to close out all your browser windows and tabs except for the login to ThruTalk.
 Anything heavy on internet usage, like streaming video, video calls, audio, or other downloads, could impact the calling experience, so we especially recommend closing those.

 Your audio connection is the second tool you need.
 You can connect via a phone (either landline or cell) or your computer.

 CALL USING A PHONE

-If you are using a phone to establish an audio connection, you simply need to click "Start Calling" on the assignment, then select "Connect with my phone."
+If you use a phone to establish an audio connection, you simply need to click "Start Calling" on the assignment and select "Connect with my phone."

-We will call your phone number attached to your user profile by default, or you can choose to connect to another number.
+We will call your phone number attached to your user profile by default, or you can choose to connect with another number.